howard-haowen/blog.ai/_posts/draft-IOL.md

 ## Intro

-Recently, I got the honor of being invited to give a 2.5-hour lecture on
+Recently, I got the honor of being invited to give a lecture to the Taiwan team for International Linguistics Olympiad

 [problem](https://ioling.org/booklets/iol-2018-indiv-prob.en.pdf)